 To be sure that you’ve picked a safe neighborhood, too, you can use tools to help you check how safe your neighborhood is.
 Speaking of safety, don’t forget that moving to the suburbs is always one of the best options to ensure a safe and peaceful life for your family.

 Check Rent and Real Estate Costs – It’s a Renter’s City

 The decision to move couldn’t have been an easy one to make, but now you will also have to decide where to move to and whether to rent a place or to buy your own property.
-If you’re on a low moving budget, now might be the time to consider moving to a smaller home.
+If you’re on a low moving budget, now might be the time to consider moving to a smaller home, selling or donating unwanted items.
 And unless you’re ready to pay through the nose for real estate, there’s a good chance that renting will be your only option by default.
 Real estate prices in Chi-Town will blow you away as soon as you look them up, even if the places where they should be “affordable.”

 This is one of the main reasons why Chi-Town is known as renter’s city.
-In case you didn’t opt for the cheapest way to move out of state and you’ve spent most of your budget on Chicago movers with moving services and professional packing, you may need to rent from the get-go.
+In case you didn’t opt for the cheapest way to move out of state and you’ve spent most of your budget on Chicago movers with moving services, professional packing, and their packing materials for moving, you may need to rent from the get-go.
 So do your research beforehand, both on the rents and real estate prices in the neighborhood which you find the most appealing.
 Maybe you’ll find a perfect place which suits all of your needs but is just too expensive for you to afford.
 Perhaps you will have to rent and will have to find a roommate or get in contact with any family or friends who already live there.

 Speaking of renting, you should also remember to get renters’ insurance.